nathanwjclark/claude-code-app-screenshot-tester/README.md

-# App Screenshot Tester
+# App Screenshot Tester for Claude Code

-A command-line tool designed for Claude Code to capture and analyze web application loading sequences through automated screenshots.
+A command-line tool that gives Claude Code "eyes" to see your web applications, enabling visual debugging and frontend development with a tighter feedback loop.

-## Overview

-This tool helps developers debug loading issues, verify responsive designs, and detect JavaScript errors by capturing screenshots at regular intervals during page load.
-It's specifically designed to work with Claude Code's multimodal capabilities, allowing direct analysis of captured images.
+## Why This Tool Exists

+Claude Code normally can't "see" the applications it's developing - it can only work with code and text output.
+This tool bridges that gap by capturing screenshots during app loading and runtime, allowing Claude to:
+- **See what users see**: Verify that UI changes actually render correctly
+- **Debug visual issues**: Identify blank screens, layout problems, or missing elements
+- **Test responsiveness**: Ensure designs work across different devices and viewports
+- **Catch loading errors**: Detect JavaScript errors or failed resource loads visually
+- **Expedite frontend development**: Get immediate visual feedback on CSS and layout changes

+This creates a much tighter development loop where Claude can make a change, capture screenshots, analyze the visual output, and iterate - just like a human developer would.

 ## Features